How to swaddle a baby using the Cocoon Swaddle Sack

 Learn how to swaddle your baby for safety using the Cocoon Swaddle Sack

 Let’s check the fit!

-An important safety element when using the Cocoon Swaddle Bag is to ensure it's correctly fitted to prevent the product from riding up around your baby’s face.
+An important safety element when using the Cocoon Swaddle Sack is to ensure it's correctly fitted to prevent the product from riding up around your baby’s face.
 Here’s how you can check you’ve got the right size.

 - Check you have the correct size according to your baby's weight using our Size Guide.

 - Put the Cocoon Swaddle Sack on your baby as you intend to use it (arms in or out).

 - Slip two fingers into the neckhole of the Swaddle, and onto baby's chest.
 The material should feel firm and comfortable on your fingers, but not tight.